Lists of Privy Counsellors

-These are lists of Privy Counsellors of England, Great Britain and the United Kingdom from the reorganisation in 1679 of His Majesty's Most Honourable Privy Council to the present day.
-Members of the Privy Council of Ireland between 1660 and 1922 and of the Privy Council of Northern Ireland are also listed.
+These are lists of privy counsellors of England, Great Britain and the United Kingdom from the reorganisation in 1679 of His Majesty's Most Honourable Privy Council to the present day.
+Members of the Privy Council of Ireland between 1660 and 1922, the Privy Council of Northern Ireland, and of the Privy Council of Canada are also listed.
+Privy councils provide advice to the monarch of Canada on state and constitutional affairs.